theappleman/lb-inst/readme.md

 ^^^^
 Either grab the premade ones from the installer (open it with 7z) or remake your own.

 The vaconv utility in rldev doesn't seem to work on 64-bit systems, though.
 Edit up g00-gen.rb and it will plop the images into the right places.

+If grabbing the premade ones, be extra careful with the G00 and EG00 directories.
+Take a look at the NSIS script for more info on why.

 Package it all up
 ^^^^